mit-orcd/orcd-docs-edit/docs/recipes/mpi4py.md

     print(rank,data)
 ```

 Prepare a job script.
-Save the following in a file named `p2p-job.sh`.
+The following is a job script for running `mpi4py` codes on 8 CPU cores of one node.
+Save it in a file named `p2p-job.sh`.
 ```
 #!/bin/bash -l
 #SBATCH -N 1